slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On communication

 <!--
-> *"A silent man is the best one to listen to." (...)
-"Say a little and say it well."
--- Proverb*
 > *"You can have the mind or you can have the moment." (...)
 "Better bored than busy."
 -- Naval Ravikant*